ademar111190/android-phased-seek-bar/README.md

 License
 ============
-GNU Lesser General Public License at version 3, more details at LICENSE
+MIT License, more details at LICENSE